zhouhaibing089/blog/content/posts/kubectl-alias-done-right.md

 by enabling `kube-ps1` zsh plugin which shows the current context name.

 There are two issues with `kube-ps1`.
-For one, it is still painful to switch contexts even though you get a little bit of visual feedback.
-However, the more tricky issue is, you may still end up with using an incorrect context name.
-It is not unusual to work on multiple panels, and if you switched context from one panel, and then switched to another panel, you may forget that the prompt you see is no longer correct.
+For one, it is still painful to switch contexts even though I get a little bit of visual feedback.
+However, the more tricky issue is, I may still end up with using an incorrect context name.
+I typically work on multiple tmux windows / panels, and if I switched context from one window, and then when I start to work on a different window, chances are that I may forget that the prompt I see is actually no longer correct.

 Let's come back to this again:

 ```bash
 alias k="kubectl --context=${wname}"
 ```

 It is great that now I have an alias per tmux window, but there is a problem in it - It doesn't work with kubectl plugin because the plugin name is supposedly to follow `kubectl` immediately.

-The solution to this situation is that we can move `--context=${wname}` to the
+The solution to this situation is that I should move `--context=${wname}` to the
 end:

 ```bash